polyfy/polylith/readme.md

 <img src="images/flags-included.png" width="38%">

-The `xx-` for the `user` component tells that both `components/user/src` and `components/user/test` are included in the `command-line` and `development` environments and that no brick tests will be executed.
+The `xx-` for the `user` component tells that both `components/user/src` and `components/user/test` are included in the `command-line` and `development` projects and that no brick tests will be executed.

 The `xx-` for the `cli` base follows the same pattern as for the `user` component but for the `bases/cli` directory.

-The bricks for the `command-line` environment is configured in `environments/command-line/deps.edn`:
+The bricks for the `command-line` project is configured in `projects/command-line/deps.edn`:
 ```clojure
 {:paths ["../../components/user/src"
          "../../bases/cli/src"